BeProduct/BeProduct.Python.SDK/docs/index.md

 # BeProduct Python SDK

-BeProduct Python SDK is wrapper package for [BeProduct Public API](https://developers.beproduct.com).
+BeProduct Python SDK is a wrapper package for [BeProduct Public API](https://developers.beproduct.com).
 It allows for a rapid and simple integration development using Python programming language.